bjonord/calculate_day/README.md

   - bin/  : contains the executable file
   - lib/  : contains the actual class file
   - spec/ : the examples.

-## License
-Do whatever you please with this project!